Moments of L-functions and Liouville-Green method: Introduction

 \section{Introduction}

 Non-vanishing results for central values of $L$-functions in families have numerous applications, discovered, for example, in \cite{E, IS, KM, KMV, V}.
-In particular, this paper is inspired by the work of Iwaniec and Sarnak \cite{IS}, where they approached the problem of non-existence of Landau-Siegel zeros by studying the non-vanishing of automorphic $L$-functions at the critical point.
+In particular, this paper is inspired by the work of Iwaniec and Sarnak \cite{IS}, where the problem of non-existence of Landau-Siegel zeros was approached by studying the non-vanishing of automorphic $L$-functions at the critical point.